rgatkinson/audere/FluStudy_au/README.md

 - Open `FluStudy_au/ios/fluathome.xcworkspace` in Xcode
 - Select the fluathome Debug scheme, hit the play button to build and run the app, this will take a minute the first time

-To run from source on a physical device that has not already been registered:
+To run from source on a physical iPhone that has not already been registered:

 - Connect the device to your Mac using the USB hub
 - Run this command on command line to find your device's udid:
   - `system_profiler SPUSBDataType | grep -A 11 -w "iPad\|iPhone"`
-- In the FluStudy_au/ios directory run
+- Send your device udid to Terri (or other AppStoreConnect Admin) for her to register with our AppStoreConnect team.
+She will run
-  - `fastlane run register_device username:YourAppleIDEmail` and enter your device's name and udid when prompted
+  - `fastlane run register_device`
-- `fastlane match development --force_for_new_devices` (If this fails asking for ios-dev password, ask Michael or Terri to run this step for you)
+  - `fastlane match development --force_for_new_devices`

+  after which you can re-run `fastlane match development --readonly` to install the updated profile on your Mac
 - Restart XCode and now you should be able to select fluathome Debug > your device as the run target

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).